Largemouth Bass Research

 Stocking of Hatchery-Reared Largemouth Bass in Lake Talquin (2022-2024)

-• This is part of a 3-year effort to enhance Talquin's largemouth bass population.
+- This completes a 3-year effort to enhance Talquin's largemouth bass population.

 Lake Talquin (25 miles west of Tallahassee) is an 8,800-acre reservoir formed in the late 1920s by damming the Ochlockonee River.
 This productive reservoir has an abundant supply of shad (critical largemouth bass prey).
 However, Lake Talquin is deeper than most Florida waters and does not support the extensive aquatic vegetation that is important to early bass survival and recruitment.
 As a result, most year classes of bass are marginal to poor except following extreme, habitat producing drawdowns of the reservoir.
 Largemouth bass usually do not spawn until late March or April in Lake Talquin, which is often too late to take advantage of the abundant shad produced in April and May.
 Shad spawned in the spring quickly outgrow young native bass because of slower bass growth.

 To evaluate any stocking program, biologists must be able to identify hatchery fish.
 Researchers can do this through genetic parentage analysis, comparing tissues samples from largemouth bass collected during their sampling efforts to the genetic make-up of the brood stock largemouth bass used at the hatchery.
 In May 2022, approximately 274,300 (1.5 - 3 inches) largemouth bass were stocked into Lake Talquin.
 By December of 2022, the stocked largemouth bass made up an estimated 10% of the 2022 year-class.
-These preliminary results suggest far-less contribution to the year-class than previous stockings in the early 2000’s.
+In May 2023, an additional 442,800 (1.5 - 3 inches) largemouth bass were stocked into Lake Talquin.
+By December of 2023, those stocked largemouth bass made up an estimated 12% of the 2023 year-class.
+These preliminary results over the first two years suggest far-less contribution to their respective year-classes than previous stockings in the early 2000’s.
 Hatchery contributions ranged from 17-40% of individual year-classes from 2000-2003.
-An additional 442,800 largemouth bass were stocked into Lake Talquin in May of 2023 and a preliminary assessment of that stocking is slated to begin in late fall of 2023.
-Most of these individuals were (1.5 - 3 inches) and the success of this stocking will be determined later this year.
-The final year (2024) of this 3-year stocking effort is aimed to produce and stock fewer bass, but of a larger-size (3 inches or greater) at the time of stocking in hopes of increased survival.
+The final year (2024) of this 3-year stocking effort was aimed to produce and stock fewer bass, but of a larger-size (3 inches or greater) at the time of stocking in hopes of increased survival.
+In May of 2024, FWC stocked 148,137 largemouth bass that averaged just over 3 inches in length.
+A preliminary assessment of contribution to the 2024 year-class will take place in November of 2024.

-In summary, FWC plans to stock more than 800,000 into Lake Talquin from 2022 to 2024.
+In summary, FWC stocked more than 865,000 largemouth bass into Lake Talquin from 2022 to 2024.
 Success of these efforts will be determined in years to come through electrofishing surveys and monitoring catches in Lake Talquin’s largemouth bass tournaments.
 Researchers hope to replicate previous successes to help make Lake Talquin a premier destination for trophy largemouth bass in Florida once again.

 FWRI researchers have completed a four-year study looking at the consequences of bed fishing.